You Want To Be A Superhero?

 But then the needle ships arrived

-Spacers who don’t seem our friends
+Spacers who are not our friends

-My job now to watch them
+My job now is to watch them

 But how did I become what I became?